reritom/Flask-Microservice-Tutorial/README.md

 The alternative is an interval resource, which would be something like a launchpad or a runway, which may have discrete defined intervals for when they can be booked.
 Note that in any case, there can’t be any overlap of the allocations made on a resource.

 <p align="center"><img src="images/S1_Interval.png" alt="Interval Resource"></p>

-The scope of our system is for handling the booking of three different type of continuous resource, the self-driving car, lorry, and truck.

-We want to be able to register a new instance of each to represent when one has been added into circulation, and we want to be able to delete them to represent when they have been decommissioned.
-We then want to be able to allocate and deallocate any of them.

 ## System definition?
 Before starting, we should define our system to some extent and define how we expect the user to be able interact with it.
 We do this using UML diagrams and sequence diagrams respectively.